gigamaster/ai-chatbot/README.md

 ## Model Providers

-Codemo uses an AI Gateway to access multiple AI models optimized for code understanding through a unified interface.
-The default configuration includes models that excel at programming tasks.
+Codemo AI-chatbot uses an AI Gateway to access multiple AI models optimized for code understanding through a unified interface.
+The default configuration includes models with free tiers.

 ### AI Gateway Authentication

-You need to provide an AI Gateway API key by setting the provider `API_KEY` and endpoint URL.
+You need to provide an AI Gateway API key by setting the provider `API_KEY` and endpoint URL `baseUrl`.
+This ensures that the AI Gateway can authenticate and connect to the appropriate services.

 **Optional**

-With the [AI SDK](https://ai-sdk.dev/docs/introduction), you can also switch to direct LLM providers like [OpenAI Codex](https://openai.com/blog/openai-codex), [Anthropic Claude Code](https://anthropic.com), and [other code-optimized models](https://ai-sdk.dev/providers/ai-sdk-providers) with just a few lines of code.
+You can also switch to direct LLM providers like [OpenAI Codex](https://openai.com/blog/openai-codex), [Anthropic Claude Code](https://anthropic.com), and [other code-optimized models](https://ai-sdk.dev/providers/ai-sdk-providers) with just a few lines of code.

 ## Running locally

 You will need to use pnpm:

 1. Install the required dependencies: `pnpm install`
-2. Set up your environment variables as defined in `.env.example`
-3. Run the development server: `pnpm dev`
+2. Run the development server: `pnpm dev`

 ```
 pnpm install
 pnpm dev
 ```

-Codemo should now be running on [localhost:3000](http://localhost:3000).
+AI-chatbot should now be running on [localhost:3000](http://localhost:3000).

 ## How to Use

 ### Locking the Application

-Codemo includes a security feature that allows you to lock the application to protect your data on shared computers:
+Codemo AI-chatbot includes a security feature that allows you to lock the application to protect your data on shared computers:

 1. **Set up a password**:
    - Open the user menu by clicking on your user avatar in the sidebar